zlatanvasovic/hackwork/README.md

 ## Usage

-Hackwork's PHP features can be easily included in any PHP file.
+Hackwork's features are simple to use.
 Example file with Hackwork's features is `index.php`.

 ```php
 <?php